 DALLAS – Hispanic men and women have changed aviation since the dawn of flight, setting records, exploring the farthest limits of the globe, and influencing what is possible in the aerospace profession.

-While Oscar Munoz and Juan Carlos Salazar are prominent figures in the industry today, for Hispanic Heritage Month, we first look back on the history of six Latino aviation pioneers, starting with two Mexican Early Birds of Aviation who had already flown “solo” before 1916.
+While Oscar Munoz and Juan Carlos Salazar are prominent figures in the industry today, we look back on the history of six Latino aviation pioneers, starting with two Mexican Early Birds of Aviation whose solo flights came before 1916.